 For indoor wedding ceremonies and receptions, you can have up to 50 people in attendance, as long as they physically distance and don’t fill up more than 30 percent of your venue’s capacity.

-While these past few months have been challenging for everyone, it’s important to stay positive and focus on what’s most important – marrying the love of your life when the time comes.
-While this pandemic has completely changed the way we go about our day to day lives, one thing that it cannot change is the love you have for one another.
+While these past few months have been challenging for everyone, it’s important to stay positive and focus on what is most important.
+Marrying the love of your life when the time comes.
+This pandemic has completely changed the way we go about our day to day lives.
+One thing that it cannot change is the love you have for one another.

 At Sinders, we are closely following the health and safety guidelines set out by the Ontario Provincial government.
 As such, we require all Sinders staff and visitors to wear masks and keep a distance between each other as much as possible.
 We are also currently accepting fewer bookings to give us enough time to sanitize the shop in between appointments.
 We are also not allowing more than 3 party members to accompany brides to their appointments.

-However, one thing that will not change is our dedication to making all our brides’ dreams come true and finding you the perfect gown to wear down the aisle.
-Contact us to learn more or book an appointment to start shopping for your wedding dress with Sinders.
+However, one thing that will not change is our dedication to making all our brides’ dreams come true.
+We will always find you the perfect gown to wear down the aisle.
+Contact us to learn more or book an appointment to start dress shopping with Sinders.